 8.2 Remedies.
 Upon the occurrence of any uncured Default, the non-Defaulting Party may thereafter terminate this Agreement immediately upon written Notice to the other Party without prejudice to any other remedies the non-Defaulting Party may have at law or in equity.

 8.3 Termination.
 Tenant shall have the right to terminate this Agreement without further liability upon ninety (90) days prior written Notice to Landlord due to any one or more of the following: (i) changes in Applicable Law which prohibit or adversely affect Tenant’s ability to operate Tenant’s Equipment at the Premises; (ii) Tenant, in its sole discretion, determines that Tenant’s Permitted Use of the Premises is obsolete or unnecessary; (iii) Landlord or a third party installs any structure, equipment, or other item which blocks, hinders, limits, or prevents Tenant from being able to use the Tenant Equipment for Tenant’s Permitted Use.
-In the event that Tenant exercises the termination stated in 8.3(ii) above, then Tenant shall pay a one-time, lump sum termination fee equal to six (6) months of then-current Rent on or before the date of termination.
+In the event that Tenant exercises the termination stated in 8.3(ii) above, then Tenant shall pay a one-time, lump sum termination fee equal to six (6) months of then-current Rent in connection with the termination.

 9. Limitation of Liability and Indemnification.